git-cola/git-cola/docs/git-cola.rst

 There are several convenient ways to interact with files in the `Status` tool.

-Selecting a file displays its diff in the :ref:`Diff` viewer.
+Selecting a file displays its diff in the `Diff` viewer.
 Double-clicking a file stages its contents, as does the the `Ctrl-s` shortcut key.